Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Security-Code.md

 # Security Code

 ## Overview
-**Security Code Check** - A service where cardholder is prompt to enter the 3-digit Card Verification Value(CVV) manually in order to get the card verify by the issuing system.
-Security code check is used as a Fraud Prevention measure for the transaction where cardholder is not present.
+Commerce Hub supports [security code](?path=docs/Resources/FAQs-Glossary/Glossary.md#security-code) verification, a service where cardholder is prompted to enter the 3 or 4-digit security code to have it verified by the association bank.
+Security code verification can be used as a [fraud prevention](?path=docs/Resources/Guides/Fraud/Fraud-Settings-AVS-CVV.md) measure in card not present transaction.

-#### Perform Security Check

-For the transactions where security check id required, merchant needs to pass the appropriate values for `securityCode` and `securityCodeIndicator` in card object.

 ---

 ## Minimum Requirement

+For the transactions where security verification is required, the merchant's API is required to pass `securityCode` and `securityCodeIndicator` in card array.

 #### Component: amount